Now that we’ve built a solid foundation, let’s invite collaborators.

 Our team stays connected by following the activity on an Asset, Shot, or anything else we’re building.
-On the Signal Asset, when someone creates a note, submits media, or changes important information, we’ll see an update in our inbox—and can even get the same update in our email.
-And Artists automatically follow the things they are assigned to.
+On the Drednot Asset, when someone creates a note, submits media, or changes important information, we’ll see an update in our inbox—and can even get the same update in our email depending on our email notification settings.
+Let’s also enable browser notifications.
+Lastly, Artists automatically follow the things they are assigned to.

 When we’re ready, we can share content with our Client securely via the Client Review Site.
 We can see how our media is organized in the Media App, and add the Media we’re sharing to a new Playlist.

 Then, we’ll be guided through setting up our organization settings and project share settings—where can adjust to our needs.
 We can even add descriptions that the Client will see while reviewing.
 Then, we can invite Client users on the fly.